 Owning a timeshare may seem significant at first, but once you realize how expensive it is for the consumer, you may change your mind.
 Many fees are associated with timeshare ownership, some of which buyers overlook.
-This guide will describe the many costs of an unwanted timeshare agreement and how not paying them can affect your credit rating.
+This article will describe the many costs of an unwanted timeshare agreement and how not paying them can have the ability to affect your credit rating.

 Timeshares are a form of real estate property and should warrant caution to your credit.
 How it can affect a credit score depends on the type of ownership.
-The two common vacation ownership interests within the timeshare industry include:
+The two common vacation ownership interests within the timeshare industry include the following:

 A deeded timeshare interest means your share of the resort unit is considered real property.
 That implies you possess the property's title deed.
 You make a lifetime commitment when you purchase a deeded timeshare, as it's often written perpetually.
 Credit damage and foreclosure are always risks for an indefinite timeshare obligation.

-There are many financial obligations with timeshare companies, from mortgage and property taxes to maintenance fees and utilities.
-You're probably curious about what happens if you fail to pay timeshare expenses.
+There are many monetary obligations with timeshares, from mortgage and property taxes to maintenance fees and utilities, and failing to pay them can result in financial ruin.
 Timeshare companies recoup unpaid debt in two ways, and neither is suitable for your credit.

 Your timeshare resort developer will not waste time if you miss a payment.
 Granted, some companies may be more lenient while others are demanding.
 Nonetheless, your resort will reach out by phone call or letter to collect payments and issue late fees.
 And if it remains unpaid, you may get reported to a third-party collection agency.

 When collection agencies are involved, expect them to insistently leave many messages per week for payments while also adding to your debt situation with additional fees.
 These collection actions are also negative entries reported to credit bureaus.
-If left unresolved, these collection fees can dig you deeper into debt and continue to bring down your credit score.
+These collection fees can dig you deeper into debt and reduce your credit score if left unresolved.

 Owners who fail or refuse to pay their expenses could face foreclosure.
 Timeshare foreclosures proceed like other residential foreclosures.
 Depending on the state, it will be either a judicial or nonjudicial process that gets your property sold to the highest bidder at a foreclosure sale.

 So, how can a timeshare foreclosure affect credit scores?
 Again, like a residential foreclosure.
-They appear as a negative entry on the credit report and can get reported to a credit bureau.
+They appear as a negative credit report entry and can be reported to a credit bureau.
 A foreclosure is a public record, and credit reporting agencies often search such records.
 Your credit score will reap the burden unless resolved quickly.

 When refusing to pay timeshare expenses, the resort company can decide to sue you in civil court for past-due balances.
 Depending on the judgment, the timeshare management company may be able to garnish your wages or request a bank levy be placed to collect the debt owed.